 How we figured all of this out

 The uncanny resemblance between the shape of western Africa and eastern South America was first officially noted by Sir Francis Bacon in 1620 as accurate maps of the two continents became available.
-In 1912, Alfred Wegener, a German meteorologist, proposed that the two continents formed a single body at one point — in fact, he was the first to envision the great supercontinent Pangaea.
-However, geologists at the time strongly criticised his theory, citing his lack of formal training in the field.
-Geologists then couldn’t believe that something as huge as a continent could move; they simply lacked knowledge of a system that would explain how this could happen; they had no known way to reliably recreate the movements.
+In 1912, Alfred Wegener, a German meteorologist, proposed that the two continents formed a single body at one point -- in fact, he was the first to envision the great supercontinent Pangaea.
+However, geologists at the time strongly criticized his theory, citing his lack of formal training in the field.
+Geologists then couldn't believe that something as huge as a continent could move; they simply lacked knowledge of a system that would explain how this could happen; they had no known way to reliably recreate the movements.

 Alexander Du Toit, a South African geologist, further elaborated on the theory in his 1937 book Our Wandering Continents.
-Seeing the opposition Wegener’s theory encountered, he carefully amassed evidence of the two continents’ past link — the occurrence of glacial deposits (or tillites) and rock strata on both sides of the Atlantic, as well as similar fossil flora and fauna found exclusively on southern continents, especially the fern species Glossopteris.
-His theory gained traction with scientists from the southern hemisphere but was still widely criticised by geologists in the northern hemisphere.
+Seeing the opposition Wegener's theory encountered, he carefully amassed evidence of the two continents' past link -- the occurrence of glacial deposits (or tillites) and rock strata on both sides of the Atlantic, as well as similar fossil flora and fauna found exclusively on southern continents, especially the fern species Glossopteris.
+His theory gained traction with scientists from the southern hemisphere but was still widely criticized by geologists in the northern hemisphere.
 They envisioned land bridges spanning from continent to continent to explain how one species could be found on both sides of an ocean, even to the point where these bridges would circle whole continents.

 However, the theory of plate tectonics became widely embraced by the 1960s when the Vine–Matthews–Morley hypothesis was formed following paleomagnetism (or fossil magnetism) measurements of the ocean's floor.
 These measurements recorded the magnetic properties stored in ocean-bottom rocks as they formed over time, proving that rift areas add new material to oceanic plates, pushing continents apart.